 Clubs must be qualifying clubs.
 A qualifying club has general conditions it must satisfy.
 These are:

-that club rules state that those becoming member without nomination or application cannot have membership privileges for at least two days between them becoming members and being admitted to the club
+that club rules state that those becoming member without nomination or application cannot have membership privileges for at least 2 days between them becoming members and being admitted to the club

 that the club is established and conducted in good faith